brighton404/Reactlunafrica/README.md

 ## About

-[LUNA] website is a React-based web application that provides teleservices for women that are safe and trusted by the community.
+The LUNA is an african company providing teleservices for african women that are safe and trusted by the community.

 ## Features